 You can experience an acupuncture session with Beth Meneley, L.Ac. at Tao of Venus Wellness Center in Brentwood.

 Beth has been practicing acupuncture for over 15 years specializing in fertility, preconception and women’s health.
-However, she is highly trained to work with all aspects of achieving optimal health with men, women and children.
+However, she is highly trained to work with all aspects of achieving optimal health for men, women and children.

 Beth is dedicated to not only creating a therapeutic acupuncture session for you, she makes sure to include all aspects of optimal relaxation during the session.